Swan River (Western Australia): Rowing clubs

 The earliest club was the West Australian Rowing Club.
 The Swan River Rowing Club started in 1887.
 The Fremantle Rowing Club had started by the 1890s.

 Yacht clubs

 There are currently fifteen yacht clubs along the Swan River, with most on Melville Water, Freshwater Bay and Matilda Bay.
 Royal Perth Yacht Club, on Pelican Point in Matilda Bay, staged the unsuccessful 1987 America's Cup defence, the first time in 132 years it had been held outside of the United States.
-RPYC and the Royal Freshwater Bay Yacht Club are the only two clubs to be granted a royal charter.
+Royal Perth Yacht Club and the Royal Freshwater Bay Yacht Club are the only two clubs to be granted a royal charter.
 There are also many anchorages and marinas along the lower reaches near Fremantle.

 Cultural significance

 The river is a significant part of Perth culture, with many water sports such as rowing, sailing, and swimming all occurring in its waters.

 There have been some north of the river or south of the river distinctions in the Perth metropolitan region over time, especially in the time up to the completion of the Causeway and Narrows bridges, due to the time and distances to cross the river.

 The river was the site of the City of Perth Skyworks, a fireworks show held each year on Australia Day from 1985 until 2022, with spectators crowding the foreshore, Kings Park, and on boats on the river to watch the event.